gustavojra/gustavojra/README.md

-Post doctoral research fellow in the [Ribeiro group](https://ribeiro.emorychem.science/) at Emory University.
+Assistant Professor of Computational Chemistry at Hofstra University.

 ### Interests 📖